 - Manufacturers may apply car undercoating at the factory.

-- The undercoating covers most of the car’s underside, including floor boards, frame, gas tank, pans, wheel wells and mufflers, suspension parts and exhaust pipes.
-This effect can be likened to black coating parking lot or a road.
+- The undercoating covers most of the car’s underside, including floorboards, frames, gas tanks, pans, wheel wells and mufflers, suspension parts, and exhaust pipes.
+This effect can be likened to black coating a parking lot or a road.

 - Undercoating materials adhere to metal, even if it is painted.
 Most of them come in pressurized cans for easy spray-on application, while an even spread may be tough to achieve without professional applicators.

-- Ingredients used in the manufacturing of undercoating include fiberglass, ceramics, rubber, asphalt and silicone.
-Each has different properties in terms of heat resistance and retention, but all gives protection against the elements and damage.
+- Ingredients used in the manufacturing of undercoating include fiberglass, ceramics, rubber, asphalt, and silicone.
+Each has different properties in terms of heat resistance and retention, but all give protection against the elements and damage.

 - Auto undercoating protects the undercarriage, a vehicle’s most vulnerable area.
-Unlike the visible portions of your vehicle, the undercarriage doesn’t get washed frequently but it absorbs most of the moisture, grime, salt and other substances when you come in contact with those, as you drive.
+Unlike the visible portions of your vehicle, the undercarriage doesn’t get washed frequently but it absorbs most of the moisture, grime, salt, and other substances when you come in contact with them, as you drive.

 - In addition to protecting your vehicle from elemental damage, good undercoating can also reduce engine noise, leaving you quieter than ever before.